WV Supreme Court Upholds Right-to-Work Law: Is That Good for Workers?

 Justice Hutchison, in his concurrence, recognized that he, as a Justice, was duty-bound to uphold the law because it was within the WV legislature’s power to enact it.
 However, Justice Hutchison stated with no equivocation that “[r]ight-to-work laws serve to undermine unions,” and that the wrongs that unions corrected “will more likely than not rise again.”

 Justice Workman, in her opinion concurring in part and dissenting in part, made clear that she disagrees with the U.S. Supreme Court decision (Janus) upon which the majority opinion is based, but that she must follow that court precedent.
-She cited with favor a lower court statement that the West Virginia Supreme Court majority “demonstrates an inordinate lack of comprehension of the basic tenets of labor law: the election of an exclusive union representative is a matter of necessity, not of choice.”
+She cited with favor a lower court stated that the West Virginia Supreme Court majority “demonstrates an inordinate lack of comprehension of the basic tenets of labor law: the election of an exclusive union representative is a matter of necessity, not of choice.”

 Justice Workman also stated that the “mad rush” of states to pass right-to-work laws is meant to “choke off the lifeblood of labor unions.”